 Our Articles of Association set out how we govern the PLSA.

 The Articles require the Board to publish Rules in certain areas.
-We have published rules on our Board and Councils and on our Membership and Subscriptions.
+In October 2017 we published rules on our Board and Councils and on our Membership and Subscriptions that apply until the 2018 AGM.